 1; mode=block became the recommended value.
 Some companies decided that they don't really need a browser-side XSS filter to mess with their web services which are XSS-free anyway and they became consciously disabling the XSS filter by setting the header to

-Transport Layer Security (TLS) is not enabled-2
+Transport Layer Security (TLS) is enabled+2

 The website uses the following advertisement publisher ids: